Importance and Specialties of Hamilton Pool and Hamilton Pool Preserve

 Right in the heart of Central Texas rests the Hamilton Pool.
 This small and simple pool has entertained visitors since the beginning of man.
 Thousands of people visit the pool annually, but only a few know about the great unnoticed trail lurking in its boundary.
 For non-swimmers, exploring the trail is the most proper way to catch some fun.
 The trail begins at the Trailhead, and the path descends deep into a T- junction.

 The right part of the junction is the part mostly traveled.
 This route leads to the Hamilton creek, a beautiful stream flowing into the Pedernales River.
 The creek base is buried deep in the Canyons, making the river’s atmosphere very cool and refreshing.
-Walking through the trail in the left junction, you gain an elevated height of almost 400 feet.
+Walking through the trail at the left junction, you gain an elevated height of almost 400 feet.
 Walking the trail on the left side, you will find a cool place far away from the crowd to rest your head for a while.

 2 Travis County